Traveling with Medications

 This page provides guidance on a variety of issues associated with taking medications abroad.
 For more detailed advice, read the U.S. Department of State report on Traveling with Medications.

 - If flying outbound from the United States, be sure to check the Transportation Security Administration's (TSA) rules for on traveling with medications.
+Watch their brief video below for more information.

 - Keep any medications in their original containers.
 Pack all toiletries to be carried-on in a small, zip-lock plastic bag.
 Liquids cannot exceed 3.4 ounces.
 Read the Transportation Security Administration (TSA) guidelines for carrying on toiletries and other liquids.